Close Menu

 Ohio proposed property tax changes: Who benefits?

-According to reporting on the ballot effort, here’s who stands to benefit if Ohio eliminates property taxes.
+as reported by reporting on the ballot effort, here’s who stands to benefit if Ohio eliminates property taxes.

 • Owner‑occupied homeowners would likely see the largest direct savings, especially in urban and suburban areas where property taxes tend to be higher.